emulsify-ds/gatsby-theme-emulsify-workspace/README.md

 ### Quickstart

 This is a Yarn Workspace, so to get started quickly, you can use the example set up in this project.
-Simply clone this project and run `yarn develop` at root (which actually runs `yarn workspace example develop`).
+Simply clone this project and run `yarn` to install dependencies, and then `yarn develop` at root (which actually runs `yarn workspace example develop`).

 #### Documentation Pages